How To Lap Valves

 Note: The suction lapping tool doesn't always stick on smaller valves.
 Those can be done slowly by hand.

 You can test the seal by leaving the port full of water overnight with the valve springs installed.
-A full port the next day means the seal is good.
+A full port of water the next day means the seal is good.

 DIY vs Machine Shop